karnsandhuu/workout-tracker/README.md

 ## Workout Tracker & Progress Planner

-What I’ve decided to do for my term project is a Workout Tracker and Progress Planner.
+What I’ve decided to do for my term project is a **Workout Tracker and Progress Planner**.

 ### What will the application do?
 - Help users create and manage their workout routines